PhineasPhreak/dotfiles/configs/i3wm/.config/i3/README.md

 ```shell
 $ sudo pacman -S i3wm i3lock i3blocks i3status dmenu
 ```

+If you want the [latest i3 development](https://i3wm.org/docs/repositories.html) version.
+If you are using Debian (Debian-derived systems might work, too) or Ubuntu and want the latest development version of i3, you should use our Debian repository.

 After this Installation **Reboot** your system and changed your desktop (Gnome -> i3)